FEUP-ESOF-2020-21/open-cx-t6g3-its/README.md

-# openCX-its WHoWhat Development Report
+# openCX-WHoWhat Development Report

-Welcome to the documentation pages of the _your (sub)product name_ of **openCX**!
+Welcome to the documentation pages of the _WHoWhat_ of **openCX**!

-You can find here detailed about the (sub)product, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):
+You can find here detailed about the WHoWhat, hereby mentioned as module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):

 - Business modeling
   - [Product Vision](#Product-Vision)